JGAVEN/Lego-GPT/infra/aws/README.md

 Secrets are provided via `TF_VAR_` environment variables so they do not need to be committed to version control.
 You can also create a `terraform.tfvars` file if preferred.
+For team usage configure remote state (for example via an S3 backend) so each `terraform apply` uses the same state file.
+Adjust the variables in [`variables.tf`](variables.tf) to customise the App Runner service name or region.
+Refer to the Terraform documentation for tuning memory and CPU requirements.